-Log events are sent to the memory output on the local disk.
-This memory standard = stderr, network standard stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). network Log events are sent to Message Server, which can reside anywhere on the network.
-Message Server stores the log events in the Log Database.

-Log events are stored in a file with the specified name.
-If a path [filename]
+stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). network Log events are sent to Message Server, which resides anywhere on the network, and Message Server stores the log events in the Log Database. memory Log events are sent to the memory output on the local disk.
+This is the safest output in terms of the application performance. [filename] Log events are stored in a file with the specified name.
+If a path is not specified, the file is created in the application's working directory.